Madhav-Somanath/DataAnalytics-ANZ/assets/README.md

-**Note:** This folder contains all analysis plots and visualizations.
+**Note:** This directory contains all analysis plots and visualizations.